jmayer913/JMayer-Example-WebAssemblyBlazor/README.md

 * Name - A friendly name for the part; required and must be unique.
 * Category - The category for the part; optional.
 * Manufacturer - Who creates the part; optional.
-* Manufacturer Number - The part identifier assigned by the manufacturer; optional.
+* Manufacturer Number - The identifier assigned by the manufacturer; optional.
 * Model - The model of the part; optional.
 * Make - The make of the part; optional.
 * Description - A description about the part; optional.